kimlarocca/vue-component-library/README.md

 ## Site Setup

 Trouble setting up the site?
-Try deleting the node_modules folder then run npm install again
+Try deleting the node_modules folder then run npm install again.

-Be sure to update the router base variable in nuxt.config.js
+Be sure to update the router base variable in nuxt.config.js.

-Register global components in the plugins/global.js file
+Components in the components folder are automatically globally registered (see plugins/global.js).
+This may not be ideal for your SPA.
+See https://github.com/chrisvfritz/vue-enterprise-boilerplate/blob/master/src/components/_globals.js for the code on how to auto register only base components.

+Routes for all pages in the pages folder are automatically created.

 For detailed explanation on how things work, check out [Nuxt.js docs](https://nuxtjs.org).